lesleh/chinese-helper/README.md

-# Chinese Translation Helper
+# English to Chinese Translator

-A Next.js application that translates Chinese text to English using the OpenAI API.
+A Next.js application that translates English text to Chinese using the OpenAI API.
 Features include:

-- **Multiple translations**: Shows all possible English translations with context
+- **Multiple translations**: Shows all possible Chinese translations with context
 - **Pinyin romanization**: Provides pinyin for pronunciation reference
 - **Pronunciation guide**: Simple English pronunciation guide for non-Chinese speakers
 - **Context and usage**: Explains when each translation would be used (formal/informal, specific situations)